pinskylab/climate_community_crossrealm/code/calc_turnover.md

 # only using a sequence of annual samples that is numyrs long
 # use the most recent sequence that fits this criterion
 calctrendlast <- function(y, year1, year2, numyrs, measure = 'y', duration_group = NA_character_){
+  # try to identify a suitable sequence of samples
   yrs <- sort(unique(c(year1, year2)))
   dy <- diff(yrs) # find intervals between years
   rl <- rle(dy) # run length encoding
   end = cumsum(rl$lengths) # find ends of runs
   start = c(1, head(end, -1) + 1) # find starts of runs
   rlkeep <- which(rl$lengths >= numyrs & rl$values == 1) # find runs with desired length and 1 year intervals

+  # find the latest run that meets our criteria (if any exist)
   if(length(rlkeep)>0){
-    rlkeep <- max(rlkeep) # find the latest run that meets our criteria start <- start[rlkeep] # start of this run end <- end[rlkeep] # end of this run
+    rlkeep <- max(rlkeep)
+    start <- start[rlkeep] # start of this run
+    end <- end[rlkeep] # end of this run
     dykeep <- rep(FALSE, length(dy)) # year intervals to keep